ctglab/ReViewCNV/README.md

 ### Building and running the Docker

-##### To build the image, download the repository, open the terminal, go to the folder with the downloaded files and run the command below (this can take a long time):
+##### To build the image, download the repository, open the terminal, go to the folder with the downloaded files and run the command below (this will take around 25 minutes):

 _sudo docker buildx build  -t shiny-app-excavator2 ._